 You can also try holding the dumbbells at shoulder level to mimic a front squat.

-But, in reality, this is actually far safer for your joint health with kettlebells.
+But, in reality, it is actually far safer for your joint health to perform kettlebell front squats.

 You could also perform overhead dumbbell squats, but this requires a great deal of skill and mobility.